ExpressLRS/Docs/docs/software/gyro.md

 #### Gains

-Define how much of the maxiumum travel the gyro should use.
-With higher gains, the gyro will bring the aircraft back within the pitching and banking limits more agressively.
+Define how much of the maximum travel the gyro should use.
+With higher gains, the gyro will bring the aircraft back within the pitching and banking limits more aggressively.
 A value of `35%` is a good starting point.

 ### Auto-level Mode